Gexkill/sweng2/CI/src/index.md

 * JEE: Java enterprise edition
 * SVN: apache subversion, it is a version controller system, the successor of CVS **OR VCS?**
 * CVS: Concurrent versions system, a former version controller system
-* Context: Contextual Information: it is a design pattern that consist in storing the main information inside one object and this object is used to pass everything
+* Context: Contextual Information: it is a design pattern that consists in storing the main information inside one object and this object is used to pass everything
-* Apache tomacat catalalina: It is an opensource web server developed by apache foundation (not oracle) for and only for servlets.
+* Apache tomacat catalina: It is an open source web server developed by apache foundation (not oracle) for and only for servlets.
-* Servlet: A java program that runs on a dedicated web server, that is able to elaborate http requests and reply to them.
+* Servlet: A java program that runs on a dedicated web server that is able to elaborate http requests and reply to them.
 * MIME type: Multipurpose Internet Mail Extensions type.
 These are two-parts identifiers used to identify formats of content transmitted on the web.
-* K&R style: Identation style named after Kernighan and Ritchie, who used this style in their book "The C Programming Language".
+* K&R style: Indentation style named after Kernighan and Ritchie, who used this style in their book "The C Programming Language".
+* Regex: regular expression, it is a finite automata used to define a search pattern **CHECK**
-**WRITE acronyms find in the code**
+* Apache: open source company famous for its web server called apache **WRITE acronyms find in the code**